ericfuerstenberg/crypto-trailing-dca/README.md

 **Buy mode**

-If the **buy** option is set, the bot will initially place a stop-loss `size` satoshis (or USD) **above** the current market price.
+If the **buy** option is set, the bot will initially place a stop-loss `size` % **above** the current market price.
 As the price goes lower, the stop-loss will get dragged with it, staying no higher than the size specified.
 Once the price crosses the stop-loss price, a buy order is executed.

 **Sell mode**

-If the **sell** option is set, the bot will initially place a stop-loss `size` satoshis (or USD) **below** the current market price.
+If the **sell** option is set, the bot will initially place a stop-loss `size` % **below** the current market price.
 As the price goes higher, the stop-loss will get dragged with it, staying no lower than the size specified.
 Once the price crosses the stop-loss price, a sell order is executed.

 **Size**

-This is the amount in satoshis (or USD) you would like the stop-loss to be retained at.
+This is the percentage difference you would like the stop-loss to be retained at.
 The difference between the current price and stop-loss will never be larger than this amount.